Lepiota cristata: Ecology, habitat and distribution

 Lepiota cristata is a saprobic species, deriving nutrients through decomposing dead or decayed organic material. saprobic behaviour by L. cristata has been observed on the soil of broadleaved and conifer (Pinopsida) trees.
 L. cristata can be found growing either singly or in small groups and in multiple habitats including woodlands, gardens (especially shady and damp ones), garden waste, short grass, leaf litter, paths, ditches, and other areas of disturbed ground.

 Lepiota cristata is one of the most widely distributed Lepiota species, and can be found in North America (north of Mexico), throughout Europe, and northern Asia.
 It is also found in New Zealand.

 Toxicity

-Whilst it is unknown for sure whether Lepiota cristata is poisonous to humans or not, mycologists at least regard it as suspect.
+Whilst it is unknown for sure whether the species is poisonous to humans or not, mycologists at least regard it as suspect.
 This suspicion comes from the fact that many other small species of Lepiota are poisonous.
 It has been said that L. cristata causes gastrointestinal symptoms.
 Up until recently, there was a potentially injurious confusion pertaining to the toxicity of L. cristata, as in Great Britain dapperlings were commonly referred to as parasols.
 A parasol mushrooms is one from the parasol family (Macrolepiota, or sometimes used specifically to refer to Macrolepiota procera) and these are, unlike L. cristata, edible.
 This frequent misidentification may have added to the incidence of poisoning.